CarlOhlsson/Arduino-Number-Converter/README.md

 Arduino Converter
 -----------------

-This is a library for converting integer / long numbers in decimal form to other bases like hexadecimal och binary.
+This is a library for converting integer / long numbers in decimal form to other bases like hexadecimal and binary.
 It could also be used to generate an integer / long from a string containing a hexadecimal, binary or octal number.